dimitryzub/monobank-googlesheets-api/README.md

 # Personal Financial Tracker using Monobank API and Google Sheets API for Python

+#### Note: this script only read/write/update/clear (and so on) stuff, that all it does.
+Just simple tasks.

 ### Preparation:
 - Go to [Console Google Cloud](https://console.cloud.google.com/home/).
 - Go to API's and Services --> Library.
 Find Google Sheets API and **Enable** it.
 Or use [direct link](https://console.cloud.google.com/apis/library/sheets.googleapis.com?q=sheets&id=739c20c5-5641-41e8-a938-e55ddc082ad1&project=monobank-311911).